 Since COVID started, she’s pivoted to planning & executing successful virtual events (something new and totally foreign), managing to stay hyper-focused, creative, and innovative the entire time.
 We could all take a page out of Jennifer’s book when it comes to staying positive, flexible, and forward-thinking during wildly uncertain times!

-Here’s 10 questions with our July feature, Jennifer Sue.
+Here are 10 questions with our July feature, Jennifer Sue.

 1. What initially drew you into the events industry?